Old Fashioned Buttermilk Biscuits

 Splurge for a more expensive butter.
 For the best results, use a high-fat, low-water-content butter like European unsalted butter.
 If using salted butter, omit the additional salt from the flour mixture.

 Keep the butter cold.
 Warm butter will combine with the flour, resulting in a tougher dough without flaky layers.
-Cold butter creates layers within the flour, so as the biscuits bake, the butter melts, creating steam, resulting in tender, flaky layers.
+Cold butter creates layers in the flour, so as the biscuits bake, the butter melts, creating steam and resulting in tender, flaky layers.
 If you notice the dough getting warm and mushy during the folding and rolling, place it in the freezer for 20 minutes.

 How to Make Old Fashioned Buttermilk Biscuits